Mountain Ash, Rhondda Cynon Taf: Etymology

 Before the establishment of a village in the early 19th century the landscape was identified by a variety of Welsh toponyms.
 The name Aberpennar ("Mouth of the river Pennar") is recorded as early as 1570 as Aber Pennarthe, in 1600 as Aberpennarth and by 1638 as Tir Aber Penarth.
 By the turn of the 18th century another toponym, Dyffryn (Valley or lowland between hills) seems to have gained prominence.
 While the Bruce family mansion was originally named Aberpennar, the house is listed as Aberpennar alias Dyffryn by 1691 and Dyffrin alias Aberpennar in 1717, before taking the sole name Duffryn when it was rebuilt in the mid-18th century.
-Contemporary tithe maps even show that the early village is named Dyffryn, despite the river mouth being in its immediate vicinity.
+Contemporary tithe maps show that the early village is named Dyffryn, despite the river mouth being in its immediate vicinity.

 The town takes its English name from the Mountain Ash Inn, which was opened around 1809 on the old Aberdare Road.
 Thomas Morgan states that the land owner, John Bruce Pryce leased this land to a man named David John Rhys, for the building of a public house.
-When Pryce asked Rhys for the name of the new building, Rhys noticed a lone "Cerdinen" (The Welsh name for a mountain ash tree, or rowan, common to the area) near by.
+When Pryce asked Rhys for the name of the new building, Rhys noticed a lone "Cerdinen" (the Welsh name for a mountain ash tree, or rowan, common to the area) near by.
 Rhys then replied to Pryce, "We shall call this place Mountain Ash".

-This Inn became a local landmark and was well known to English and Welsh speakers travelling through the area.
+The inn became a local landmark and was well known to English and Welsh speakers travelling through the area.
 By the 1830s, the name Mountain Ash was adopted as a name for the industrial village.
 Although, both Aberpennar and Duffryn had continued usage in various forms, notably for roads, canals, hotels, railways and collieries.
-As late as 1864, when the Great Western Railway opened the town's new railway station, the name "Middle Duffryn" was originally chosen over Mountain Ash.
+As late as 1864, when the Great Western Railway opened Mountain Ash railway station, the name "Middle Duffryn" was originally chosen over Mountain Ash.
 Writing in 1887, Morgan differentiates Aberpennar as the town's "ancient name" and Mountain Ash as its "present name".
 Other late 19th century writers such as David Watkin Jones also used the name Mountain Ash even when writing exclusively in Welsh.
-William "Glanffrwd" Thomas explicitly states that the Welsh-speaking townsfolk do not use a Welsh name.
+William "Glanffrwd" Thomas explicitly states that the predominantly Welsh-speaking townsfolk do not use a Welsh name.

-The issue of the town's Welsh name was resolved when the National Eisteddfod was held at the mansion's grounds in 1905.
+The issue of the town's Welsh name was resolved when the National Eisteddfod was held at the grounds of Dyffryn House in 1905.
 In the previous year, the Eisteddfod was announced in the Aberdare Leader with the publication of a Penillion Telyn (lyrics for harp) by the poet Watkin Wyn.
 In the piece, the poet called on the Welsh people to consider the area's ancient names and specifically called for Mountain Ash to be replaced with Aberpennar.
-Such was the popularity of the event and its competitors among the Welsh speaking population of the town, that the name Aberpennar was widely taken up by the town's majority Welsh-speaking population and finally, adopted as its official Welsh name.
+Such was the popularity of the event and its competitors with the town's general population, that the name Aberpennar was widely taken up by the town's majority Welsh-speaking population and finally, adopted as the official Welsh name.